|Barbara La Marr

 pain.
 This led to addiction that would ultimately bring down this popular star.

 Barbara La Marr played the part of Vamp both on screen and off screen.
-She starred in Strangers of
+She starred in Strangers of the

-the Night, directed by Fred Niblo.
+Night, directed by Fred Niblo.
 La Marr rekindled a relationship with John Gilbert when Gilbert was

-married to Leatrice Joy and then she moved on to Virgil “Jack” Daugherty, whom like most men
+married to Leatrice Joy and then she moved on to Virgil “Jack” Daugherty, whom like most men caught in

-finally able to have a Chicago judge issue an annulment for the Barbara La Marr and Ben Deely.
+have a Chicago judge issue an annulment for the Barbara La Marr and Ben Deely.

 Barbara La Marr and Jack Daugherty were married in Ventura, California in 1923.
 Leaving little Marvin

 in California, the couple sailed to Europe and honeymooned in Paris.
-The two then left for Rome to
+The two then left for Rome to La

-given praise for her performance in the film.
+praise for her performance in the film.

-Returning from Europe as a major star, Barbara made Thy Name is Woman with familiar friends
+Returning from Europe as a major star, Barbara made Thy Name is Woman with familiar friends Ramon

-beautiful and at the height of their careers brought forth another great picture.
+and at the height of their careers brought forth another great picture.

 In 1924, Barbara La Marr left Metro for a new contract with First National.
 Her performance in The